Grant Application Information

 For additional information and grant application form, visit:

-The South Haven Community Foundation is governed by a volunteer board of directors broadly representative of the South Haven community.
+The Greater South Haven Area Community Foundation is governed by a volunteer board of directors broadly representative of the South Haven community.
 Our mission is to benefit our community; to provide responsible stewardship of gifts donated; to promote leadership in addressing community issues; to make grants that support the strategic plan.
 Priorities according to the current strategic plan are projects that seek to enhance the quality of life in the South Haven area (within a 10 mile radius of downtown South Haven) through education, economic development, arts and culture.

 These grant guidelines and policies apply only to the unrestricted philanthropic funds in the Community Foundation and not to those funds for which donors have directed the use of a particular fund to a specific charitable purpose.
 Those funds are administered separately.